Hwihuni/BlindHarmony/README.md

 > H. Jeong, H. Byun, D. Kang, and J. Lee, _BlindHarmony: “Blind” Harmonization for MR Images via Flow model_, Arxiv 2023,
 > [[arXiv]]()

-##Dependencies
+## Dependencies

-Neural spline flow is used for flow mmodel training.
+Neural spline flow is used for flow model training.
 See https://github.com/bayesiains/nsf.git

 Use `environment.yml` for required Conda/pip packages, or use this to create a Conda environment with all dependencies:
 ```bash